Sector-F-Labs/reservoir/book/src/troubleshooting/faq.md

 ## General Questions

 ### What is Reservoir?
-Reservoir is a memory system for AI conversations that acts as a smart proxy between your applications and OpenAI-compatible APIs.
+Reservoir is a memory system for LLM conversations that acts as a smart proxy between your applications and OpenAI-compatible APIs.
 It automatically stores conversation history and enriches new requests with relevant context from past conversations.

 ### Does Reservoir support streaming responses?
 No, streaming responses are not currently supported.
 All requests are handled in a non-streaming manner.
-The response is returned once the complete message is received from the AI provider.
+The response is returned once the complete message is received from the LLM provider.

 ### Can I use Reservoir with clients other than the OpenAI Python library?
 Yes, Reservoir is designed to be fully OpenAI-compatible.
 It has been tested with: